vasyl-ks/TM-software-H11/README.md

    * Connects via WebSocket to `/api/stream`.
    * Sends commands (`{"action": "start"}` etc.) and receives live telemetry.
 5. **Tests**
-   * `test/main_test.go` simulates a frontend connection, sends commands with delays, and validates Hub responses.
+   * `main_test.go` simulates a frontend connection, sends commands with delays, and validates Hub responses.
+   * Watch test logs under `/test_logs` — saved as `.jsonl` files.

 ## Development Notes
 * The system is fully concurrent, using goroutines and channels for communication.